Saturday, May 16, 2026

 Editor - Mike Gold

 Yep.
 Former District Attorney turned Judge turned Vigilante, Adrian Chase, is in jail for the alleged murder of a police officer and other heinous crimes.
-In the previous issue of Vigilante, #45, the Vigilante was found by police, unconscious, with the Black Thorn's darts lodged in him, rendering him knocked out.
+In the previous issue of Vigilante, #45, the Vigilante was found by police, unconscious, with the Black Thorn's darts lodged in him, rendering him down for the count.

 Of course, news of the Vigilante being arrested and jailed is big news in the media.
 Coming from wealth, good looking with a streak of insanity sells with the public.
 Three members of that audience who aren't pleased with the fanfare are the three police officers watching this media circus who knew the on duty cop killed by the Vigilante.